 We supply surface air coolers and bearing oil coolers to remove heat from large electrical machines such motors, generators, and synchronous condensers.
+If you know your performance requirements, you can contact us by requesting a quote.

 Motors that generate large electrical losses in the form of heat are required to be cooled.
 Often these motors are cooled by using ambient air but in an environment where the available cooling air temperature is high and / or the application is dusty ambient air may not be the most suitable way to cool a motor.
 In these applications, Totally Enclosed Water Cooled (TEWAC) Motors are used where the motor air is circulated over a water cooled heat exchanger.